CS8803: Security, Privacy, & Democracy

 - Keys under Doormats: Mandating Insecurity by Requiring Government Access to All Data and Communications, Hal Abelson, Ross Anderson, Steven M. Bellovin, Josh Benaloh, Matt Blaze, Whitfield Diffie, John Gilmore, et al., Oxford Journal of Cybersecurity

-- Bugs in Our Pockets: The Risks of Client-Side Scanning, Hal Abelson, Ross Anderson, Steven M. Bellovin, Josh Benaloh, Matt Blaze, Jon Callas, Whitfield Diffie et. al
+- Bugs in Our Pockets: The Risks of Client-Side Scanning, Hal Abelson, Ross Anderson, Steven M. Bellovin, Josh Benaloh, Matt Blaze, Jon Callas, Whitfield Diffie et al.

 - Content warning: Mention of child abuse, abuse in general